 After you’ve figured out the sales pitch and narrative of your crowdfunding business model, the next step is figuring out where to take it.
 There are a variety of platforms available: if you want to be successful, you need to consider which platform is the best for you.

 The most obvious choices are generalized platforms like Indiegogo, Kickstarter, and Gofundme.
 Launching a successful Kickstarter is a good choice for most projects.
 However, it is far from your only option.

 There are a variety of specialty platforms available to those taking a more specialized approach to their crowdfunding business model.
-Platforms such as Crowdrise (for charity projects,) or appbackr (for mobile apps), are good choices.
+Platforms GoFundMe Charity (GoFundMe’s special platform for charity projects it is what is leftover of another platform they purchased CrowdRise) or Seed&Spark (for stories in any medium), are good choices.